What is cremation insurance, and do you need it?

 Regardless of which route you take, direct cremation is the most affordable option.
 While traditional burials and even cremations can cost up to $10,000, direct cremation prices typically run less than $1,000.
 In other words, if you choose direct cremation, you won’t need as much insurance coverage—and it is more likely that there will be money left over after the cremation to help cover other important expenses at your time of passing.

 Tulip Cremation offers direct cremation with a high quality of care for the lowest price.
-At-need cremation prices start at just $600.
+Learn more about our At-need cremation prices.
 We also offer two prepaid cremation plans.
-Our simple plan is available for $49 a month, which includes our direct cremation service and collection from anywhere in our service area.
-Our worldwide plan, which includes all of the benefits of the simple plan plus collection from anywhere in the world, is available for just $69 a month (with a minimal down payment).
+Our simple plan includes our direct cremation service and collection from anywhere in our service area.
+Our worldwide plan, which includes all of the benefits of the simple plan plus collection from anywhere in the world.

 Both plans offer protection from inflation and other price increases, as well as 24/7 support by phone or online.
 We’ll keep your money safe in a state-approved trust fund until it’s needed.
 When the time comes, our Family Care Team will help guide your loved ones through our process one step at a time to ensure everything proceeds smoothly.
 With Tulip, you’ll be able to rest easy knowing you and your family will be in good hands.